Terraminator/cloudstrike/README.md

 - `connect <ip> <port>` : connnect to bind shell
 - `listen <port>` : add an additional C2 PORT to listen for clients
 - `forward local_port:dest:dest_port` : forward local port to remote service
-- `routes` : keeps track of your forwards and displays the current port forwardings you are doing
+- `routes` : list of your port forwards
-- `restart web` : restart the web server (may not work as this was intended only if you want to start the webserver after the webserver didn't start initially)
+- `restart web` : restart the web server (intended to be used only when you want to start the webserver after the webserver didn't start initially)
 - `read_weblog` : read flask web log
 - `magic` : display current magic string
 - `clear` : clear screen